mfnalex/PersistentDataSerializer/README.md

 </p>
 <!--- Buttons end -->

-Allows to serialize and deserialize Bukkit's PersistentDataContainers.
+Allows to serialize and deserialize Bukkit's PersistentDataContainers to and from `List<Map<?,?>>`s and Json, without requiring NMS.

 ## Maven
 #### Repository